 3 / Make your readers believe something else

 This part of the process obviously goes hand-in-hand with what we just talked about.
-To be able to pull off your plot twist, you do have to have your readers believe something else is going to happen.
-You have two options here: either your plot twist and the “pretend outcome” are opposites, or there are two pretend outcomes that are opposites while your plot twist is a surprising third option.
+To be able to pull off your plot twist, you have to have your readers believe something else is going to happen.

 You need to exploit your readers’ assumptions again.
 Remember when you planted clues that could be interpreted more than one way?
 Make sure you stay consistent with those clues if you want your readers’ faith put in one specific outcome instead of your plot twist.